 Is an established/legacy buy-side software vendor suitable for your firm?

-Benefits of choosing an legacy buy-side software vendor
+Benefits of choosing legacy buy-side technology

 A legacy buy-side software vendor is likely to have the following benefits: